nrfconnect/sdk-nrf/samples/wifi/radio_test/radio_test_subcommands.rst

        | normFreq = round(toneFreq * ((1/(DAC sampling rate/2))*(2^25))).
        | <TONE AMPLITUDE> - Value between 0 to 1023.
        | <TX POWER> - TX power in the range -16 dBm to +24 dBm.
 Example, to transmit 5 MHz tone: wifi_radio_test 1 4194304 255 10.
+     - 0
+     - Action
      -
    * - dpd
      - | 0 - DPD bypass
        | 1 - Enable DPD
+     - N/A
+     - Action
      -
    * - get_temperature
      - | No arguments required
+     - N/A
+     - Action
      -
    * - get_rf_rssi
      - | No arguments required
+     - N/A
+     - Action
      -
    * - set_xo_val
      - | <val> - XO value
+     - N/A
+     - Action
      -
    * - get_xo_val
      - | <TONE FREQUENCY> - Default is 0.5 MHz(4194304).
        | The range supported is -1 MHz to +1 MHz.
        | Compute the tone frequency for the tone to be transmitted as: tone frequency = round(tone_frequency * 2^23).
+     - N/A
+     - Action
      -
    * - show_config
      - N/A
+     - N/A
+     - Configuration
      - Display the current configuration values.
    * - get_stats
      - N/A
+     - N/A
+     - Action
      - Display statistics.